thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="514-fixed"}
 ## 5.1.4 Fixed Issues

-Misalignment between column names and values when viewing tables on iPad is now fixed (pending).

 An error that occurred when saving changes to the title of a visualization is now fixed.

-Corrupted metadata after upgrade which made some worksheets uneditable is now fixed.
+An issue where some worksheets became uneditable after an upgrade, due to corrupted metadata, is now fixed.

 A problem with date filters in the Japanese locale is now fixed.